Lyoneos/mcp-cheatengine-Cto/README.md

-# MCP CheatEngine Toolkit
+# MCP CheatEngine Toolset

-MCP CheatEngine Toolkit is a Python-based toolset for communicating with CheatEngine through the MCP (Model Control Protocol) interface, providing memory reading/writing, assembly code analysis and other functions.
+MCP CheatEngine toolset is a Python-based toolkit for communicating with CheatEngine through the MCP interface, providing memory read and write, assembly code analysis, and other functions.

+Here, CE plugins and MCP interfaces have been developed.

+Python and CE use the socket protocol for communication.
+Currently, Python MCP only has built-in read and write modules, and Lua has also implemented writing and pointers, but stability is general.

+Those interested can give it a star.

 ## Features

-* **CheatEngine Connection Management**: Automatically connect to CheatEngine instances and maintain connection status
+* Automatically connect to CheatEngine and analyze application memory and assembly
-* **Memory Operations**: Provide memory reading and writing functions
+* Provide AI interactive memory reading function
-* **Assembly Code Analysis**: Support getting and analyzing assembly code corresponding to memory addresses
+* Support obtaining and analyzing assembly code corresponding to memory addresses
-* **Plugin Architecture**: Support dynamic loading of tool modules for easy extension of functionality

 ## Getting Started